Background

 However, in the case of a financial group (Japanese or foreign) which operates through multiple channels (e.g., bank, securities firm, etc.) it is common to have a client transacting with multiple group companies.
 Consequently, this requirement results in duplication of effort and reduced efficiency using resources available for the battle against money laundering and terrorist financing (hereinafter “ML/TF”).

-Silo-based CDD also reduces effectiveness and therefore increases risk.
-This is evident when a bank and a securities firm who are a part of the same financial group is dealing with the same customer.
-AML officers in the respective companies in the second line of defense (i.e., compliance section) are permitted to share the customer’s non-public information.
-However, those AML officers in the first line of defense are not permitted to do so.
+Silo-based CDD reduces effectiveness and therefore increases risk, when a bank and a securities firm belonging to the same financial group were dealing with the same customer.
+AML officers in the respective companies in the second line of defense (i.e., compliance section) were permitted to share the customer’s non-public information, but AML officers in the first line of defense were not, until in June 2022 when the FSA relaxed the prohibition of information sharing.

 - Reliance